meta-nitin/Design-Patterns/README.md

 ------------------------------------------------------------------------------------------------------------------

 ### Prototype
-Creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes, i.e, it enables the creation of new objects by copying an existing object
+Creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes, i.e, it enables the creation of new objects by copying an existing object.

+Usage -
+1. When you want to reduce the number of subclasses that only differ in the way they initialize their respective objects
+2. When creating objects is more expensive or complex than copying existing ones.
+3. Wwhen you want to reduce the overhead of initializing an object

 ```java
 abstract class Vehicle {